Crawfish Festivals in Louisiana: Celebrating with Fun and Food

 More information at Mudbug Madness website

-The Downtown Lake Charles Crawfish and Seafood Festival is held the second weekend of each April at the Lake Charles Civic Center in downtown Lake Charles.
+The Downtown Lake Charles Crawfish and Seafood Festival is scheduled to be held on April 12-14, 2019 at the Lake Charles Civic Center in downtown Lake Charles.
 The event promotes awareness of the crawfish season, the history of the crawfish, and how the seafood industry has benefited Louisiana in the past 200 years.

-The 2017 Original DownTown Lake Charles Crawfish Fest will be held on April 7-9, 2017, in downtown Lake Charles.
+The Original DownTown Lake Charles Crawfish Fest is traditionally held in mid-April, in downtown Lake Charles.

 Among the many events scheduled are the crawfish parade, crawfish pageant, carnival, art show and lots of great music!

 More information at Downtown Lake Charles Crawfish Festival website

 Annual World Championship Crawfish Etouffee Cook-off

 The Annual World Championship Crawfish Etouffee Cook-off is traditionally held in late March, at the Northwest Pavilion, 651 Samuel Drive, Eunice.
 There is free admission, free parking and music at the festival.

 Taste with your eyes, ears & dancing feet the flavors of your favorite headline bands, your favorite etouffee, beautiful arts & crafts.
 Free Admission, Free Parking, FreeMusic & Fun for the Entire Family!

 Crawfish Mambo: Cook Off & Music Festival on the Lake